-NUMERICAL SIMULATION OF ROCK BLOCK STABILITY USING VIBRATION RESPONSE FOR MONITORING ROCKFALLS Utsunomiya University student member o Tumelo Dintwe Utsunomiya University member Takafumi Seiki 1.
-INTRODUCTION Rock falls is described as the downward movement of the detached rock block from a slope of a cliff (Cruden & Varnes, 1996).
+Rock falls is described as the downward movement of the detached rock block from a slope of a cliff (Cruden & Varnes, 1996).
 The fall is characterized by either freefall, bouncing, toppling or sliding of rocks.
 The occurrence of rock fall is a major concern in mines and road highways even though they pose less damage than the bench, stack and slope failure.
 Unlike other failures, rock falls are considered not to have precursors thus unpredictable and this factor shifted the focus of most researches to the mitigations of rock falls than detection based on the occurrence of frequencies and observations from specification locations.
-Prediction of a failure normally requires a precursor, for instance in stack failures, change in parameters such as displacement and velocity can be used to detect the movement before the failure and this highly depends on the time taken to collapse.
-Advances in failure prediction in the past 2 decades have become more reliable and widely used, as more remote sensing and contact techniques are developed which include RADARs, GeoMos and inclinometers (Ramsden, et al., 2015), just to mention a few.
+Prediction of a failure normally requires a precursor for instance in stack failures, change in parameters such as displacement and velocity can be used to detect the movement before the failure and this highly depends on the time taken to collapse.
+Advances in failure prediction in the past 2 decades have become more reliable and widely used, as more remote sensing and contact techniques are developed which include RADARs, GeoMos and inclinometers (Famsden, et al., 2015), just to mention a few.
 However to detect rockfalls is still a challenge due to its nature of instantaneous time of collapse and no warning signs such as a gradual change in displacement.
-Recently Saito, et al., 2011 carried out an empirical simulation in the lab illustrated by Fig. 1 to investigate the vibration characteristics of rock blocks as precursors, using hammer to generate vibrations and U- Doppler to measure them.
+Recently Saito, et al., 2011 carried out an empirical simulation in the lab illustrated by Fig. 1 and in the field to investigate the vibration characteristics of rock blocks as precursors.
 They came up with a relationship between vibration signatures and stability.
 Since there is an empirical relationship, a numerical model was developed to relate vibration characteristics to the stability of rock blocks.
-In the simulation process, rock block models were hit by a single pulse to comprehend the effects of the mechanical stability on vibration characteristics.
+In the simulation process, rock block models were hit by simple sine wave to comprehend the effects of the mechanical stability of vibration characteristics.
 Results were then compared with findings from empirical experiments.

-2. SIMULATION OUTLINE A numerical program Flac3D was used to perform the simulation.
-The setup used in the laboratory experiment was created in the FDM program, as shown in Fig. 2, with the small cube representing the concrete block fixed on a large concrete base.
-The contact/adhesive between the two blocks was represented by a third fine block in which its properties can be adjusted to change the stability of the rock block to the desired level.
-For that reason, two models were developed with different bonding lengths as shown in Table 1, similar to the lab experiment.
-Other properties of the bonding material such as cohesion and tensile
+2. SIMULATION OUTLINE

+A numerical program Flac3D was used to perform the simulation.
+Two attached cubes of different sizes were created, with the small cube representing the rock/concrete block and the large cube representing cliff/concrete base.
+The contact between the two blocks was represented by a third fine block in which its properties can be adjusted to change the stability of the rock block to the desired level.
+For that reason, three models were developed with different bonding lengths as shown in Table 1.
+Other properties of the bonding material such as cohesion and tensile strength were reduced to be less than that of the small and Concrete block 3 LDV's

+Distance: 10 - 30 m

+adhesive

+material Concrete base Concrete base

-Figure 1 Schematic diagram of the measuring system in the laboratory, edited from (Saito, et al., 2011)
+Figure 1 Schematic diagram of the measuring system in the lab (Saito, et al., 2011)